Avoiding Unnecessary Object Instantiation with Specialized Generics

-In this post, we will look at how integral Scala types such as
+In this post, we will look at how primitive Scala types such as

 Long are represented down to the bytecode level.
 This will help us understand what the performance effects of using them in generic classes are.
 We will also explore the functionalities that the Scala compiler provides us for mitigating such performance penalties.